0danny/re47/README.md

    ```
 3. **Run build.bat**

-This project is in very early stages and currently I am the only person working on it, a more streamlined build process is a future task.
+This project is in very early stages, a more streamlined build process is a future task.

 ## Reversing